TD-2: TD-2

-Management demanded that they use the more advanced TD-2 system but meet the original 1949 date, as television stations were clamouring for new links.
+Management demanded that they use the more advanced TD-2 system but meet the original 1949 date, as television stations were clamoring for new links.
 Engineering accepted the goal and said it could be met if everything went right.
 Their initial plan was to develop the radio, antenna and power plant designs by the end of 1947 and all the other pieces by early 1948.
 Western Electric would gear up production lines so deliveries could start in late 1948 and be completed in six months.
 Meanwhile, AT&T Long Lines would survey and purchase the repeater sites and build the associated buildings and towers.

 Management was initially concerned with television signals, but as time went on, telephone signals grew in importance.
 This led to the decision to delay service until the fall of 1950, allowing for multiplexer systems to be installed that would allow 480 calls per channel.
 At the same time, plans were made for a second line between Los Angeles and San Francisco.
 The equipment on the Chicago route was installed by the spring of 1950.
 These early systems were built in tall concrete towers that allowed the radio equipment to be mounted in the tower to keep it as close to the antennas as possible and thus avoid losses in the transmission lines.

 Tests began in June, initially with little success and problems with noise continued to plague the system into July.
 Things were finally improving by August, at which time an experiment sent a signal from New York to Chicago, back to New York and then again to Chicago.
 The total length of transmission was the same as New York to San Francisco, and the degradation of the signal was "barely perceptible" even on an oscilloscope.

 The New York-Chicago line was opened for service on 1 September 1950, and the Los Angeles-San Francisco link on the 15th.
 The two sections were linked in time for it to broadcast Harry S. Truman's opening address at the Treaty of San Francisco on 4 September 1951 across the nation.